 Eat Thai

-Here comes a HOT TAKE: one follower claimed that "Eat Thai is better than any Thai food I had living in New York City for 20 years."
-Whoa, that is spicier than ordering their Yellow Curry with level 5 spice!
-Since we're living on the edge here, skip the safe (but delicious) pad thai and try the Pad See Ew (flat rice noodles with egg, broccoli, and choice of meat) or live like a king/queen with their Surf and Turf Fried rice with beef and shrimp, which may just be one of the best dishes that only us is talking about.
+Here comes a HOT TAKE: One follower claimed that "Eat Thai is better than any Thai food I had living in New York City for 20 years."
+Whoa, that is spicier than ordering their yellow curry with level 5 spice!
+Since we're living on the edge here, skip the safe (but delicious) pad thai and try the pad wee ew (flat rice noodles with egg, broccoli, and choice of meat) or live like a king/queen with their Surf and Turf fried rice with beef and shrimp, which may just be one of the best dishes that only us is talking about.

 A Dong

-All adolescent snickering about the name aside, this is seriously good Vietnamese food.
-With 145 items on the menu (this is the type of place you just order by number), you're best served to put your fate in the hands of the knowledgeable staff who can help guide you.
-Or when it doubt, go for the Pho, a rice noodle soup served with basil, cilantro, bean sprouts, jalapeno, lime wedge, and choice of protein.
+With 145 items on the menu (this is the type of place you just order by number) you're best served to put your fate in the hands of the knowledgeable staff who can help guide you.
+When in doubt, go for the Pho, a rice noodle soup served with basil, cilantro, bean sprouts, jalapeno, lime wedge, and choice of protein.
 Bonus pro tip – if you love Vietnamese food, check out Vietnam Café in Merle Hay Mall.
 Don't let the "mall" status scare you off; this is often lauded as one of the best hidden gems in the metro.

 Kathmandu

-This local favorite serving Nepalese cuisine earns raves for its Chicken Vindaloo and Lamb Curry, but we can't stop raving about their momos.
+This Windsor Heights favorite serving Nepalese cuisine earns raves for its chicken vindaloo and lamb curry, but we can't stop raving about their momos.
 (Not to be confused with a similar sounding Iowan dish).
 These dumplings come steamed or fried and are filled with chicken or vegetables.
 Gimme mo'!

 Open Sesame